pleblanc72/Insights-in-a-Day/README.md

 Please note:  This is a rough agenda, and the schedule is subject to change pending workshop activities and interaction:

 - 8-9 (optional):   Setup assistance and networking
 - 9-9:30:           Validating your environment and checking your views.
-See data Dictionary for more details.
+See [Data Dictionary](https://github.com/pleblanc72/Insights-in-a-Day/tree/master/1%20-%20Data%20Dictionary) for more details.
 - 9:30-10:         Introduction to the Solution
 - 10-10:15:        Break
 - 10:15-11:15:     Lab 1 - Creating and Deploying the Data Warehouse and Schema